NWC-CUAHSI-Summer-Institute/LGAR-py/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

+## Acknowledgments
+This project's coding structure was created using NeuralHydrology.
+The original code can be found at [here](https://github.com/neuralhydrology/neuralhydrology/tree/master).
+Thanks to the Neural Hydrology team for making their code available for use.

-Project Template provided by: https://github.com/moemen95/Pytorch-Project-Template
+Project Template was provided by: https://github.com/moemen95/Pytorch-Project-Template